MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/pep_x/ns-pep_x-_pep_component_perf_state_request.md

 The value to use as the new performance level.
 This member is used if the performance level for this P-state set is expressed as a value in a continuous range of possible values.
 The PEP previously supplied this range in response to a <a href="https://msdn.microsoft.com/en-us/library/windows/hardware/mt186840">PEP_DPM_QUERY_COMPONENT_PERF_SET</a> notification.

-##### - ( unnamed union ).StateIndex

-The index of the discrete value to use as the new performance level.
-This member is used if the performance level for this P-state set is expressed as an index into an array of discrete values.
-The PEP previously supplied this array of discrete values in response to a <a href="https://msdn.microsoft.com/en-us/library/windows/hardware/mt186842">PEP_DPM_QUERY_COMPONENT_PERF_STATES</a> notification.

-##### - ( unnamed union ).StateValue

-The value to use as the new performance level.
-This member is used if the performance level for this P-state set is expressed as a value in a continuous range of possible values.
-The PEP previously supplied this range in response to a <a href="https://msdn.microsoft.com/en-us/library/windows/hardware/mt186840">PEP_DPM_QUERY_COMPONENT_PERF_SET</a> notification.

 ## -remarks